How Competitors-Turned-Friends Went From Lite Lagers to Luxury Looks. This is the story about how Creative Force came to life.

-So they asked questions, learned about pain points, and came to understand the root causes so they could simplify production by reducing the complexity, not just manage it.
+So they asked questions, learned about pain points, and came to understand the root causes so they could simplify production by reducing the complexity, not just managing it.

 "We saw it in a different way.
 We saw a need for a system that could actually keep track of everything that was going on in a studio so you don't have to put all that effort into managing it."

 And just like in their days of making sites for Danish bars, Tejs would make sure the user interface was a top priority.
 "You put an ugly UI in front of them, and they're not going to work as well as they could," Tejs reasons.

 With a focus on workflow, automation, and design, Tejs and Thomas and a talented team began meeting the industry's need for a studio management solution.
 A client in Germany signed a contract for Creative Force, even before a line of code could be written for the program.
 It started a long-running dynamic for Creative Force, of listening to users and adjusting features based on client feedback.